 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We purchased and tested 14 sleeping pads from Therm-a-Rest, Nemo, Big Agnes, Sea to Summit, Klymit, and others to find the best option for your next backpacking trip
+We purchased and tested 17 sleeping pads from Therm-a-Rest, Nemo, Big Agnes, Sea to Summit, Klymit, and others to find the best option for your next backpacking trip.

-It can be a challenge to get a great night of sleep in the backcountry.
-But if you choose to buy a lightweight sleeping pad that's both warm and comfortable, you're well on your way to building out a great sleep kit that will leave you feeling refreshed for whatever the next day brings.
+A great night of sleep in the backcountry can be a challenge, but if you choose a lightweight sleeping pad that's both warm and comfortable, you're well on your way to building out a great sleep kit that will leave you feeling refreshed for whatever the next day brings.

-For most backpacking gear, considering gear that's lightweight and packable often comes first.
-However, you don't want to choose a sleeping pad that's not comfortable.
-Our team of experts purchased 14 of the best sleeping pads available and tested them side-by-side while guiding backpacking trips and on their own backcountry adventures.
+For most backpacking gear, you'll want to choose items that are lightweight and packable.
+However, nobody wants to end up with a sleeping pad that's uncomfortable.
+Our team of experts purchased 17 of the best sleeping pads available and tested them side-by-side while guiding backpacking trips and on their own backcountry adventures.

-However, pads like the Tensor All-Season and NeoAir XTherm NXT are expensive.
-If you're only planning on backpacking during the warmer summer months, the Klymit Static V2 is lightweight, reasonably comfortable, and costs a fraction of the price of other top pads.
+For backpacking trips in warmer weather, the Klymit Static V2 is lightweight, reasonably comfortable, and costs a fraction of the price of other top pads.

 The Nemo Tensor All-Season Ultralight Insulated balances comfort, weight, and warmth better than any other sleeping pad on the market.
 “This pad is practically as comfortable as my bed at home,” says our lead tester.
 Even given the stellar comfort, it weighs less than a pound and is warm enough for most conditions.
 It has an R-value of 5.4, which is higher than most — though not as high as the Therm-a-Rest NeoAir XTherm NXT below.
 It's warm enough for shoulder season conditions and will definitely feel cozy on summer backpacking trips.
 It has an easy-to-use inflation valve, and Nemo's pump sack is one of the best we've tested.
 This redesigned sleeping pad features 40D material on the bottom for added durability.
 Previous versions of the Tensor used thinner 20D bottom material, so this is a welcome change to a stellar sleeping pad.